icopy-site/awesome/docs/awesome/awesome-algorand.md

 - [tealish](https://github.com/Hipo/tealish) - Tealish is a readable language for the Algorand Virtual Machine.
 It enables developers to write TEAL in a procedural style optimized for readability.
 - [avm-semantics](https://github.com/runtimeverification/avm-semantics) - Algorand Virtual Machine and TEAL Semantics in K framework.
 Aids with testing and formal verification of smart contracts.
 - [TEALScript](https://github.com/algorand-devrel/TEALScript) - Enables Algorand smart contract development with native TypeScript syntax, tooling, and IDE support.
+- [ceal](https://github.com/dragmz/ceal) - A C-like language for Algorand smart contracts by @dragmz.

 #### Docker